-Amounts outstanding at 30 June 2022 are unsecured and repayable on demand (2021: unsecured and repayable on demand).
+Amounts outstanding are unsecured and repayable on demand (2022: unsecured and repayable on demand).
+No amounts were outstanding at 30 June 2023 (2022: \$nil).
 No provision for doubtful debts has been recognised related to amounts outstanding (2021: none).
+In June 2021, BTC health accrued \$2,000,000 investment in BioImpact Pty Ltd. This was paid during the 2022 financial year.

-The company held loans to investee companies of \$nil (2021: \$2,614,219).
-During the year, \$2.7m loans were converted to equity in the investee companies.
-Further disclosures pertaining to investee company loans can be obtained in note 7.
+The Company held loans to investee companies of \$nil (2021: \$nil).
+During the year ended 30 June 2022, \$2.7m loans were converted to equity in the investee companies.

-Related party transactions with directors and key management personnel are disclosed in the Remuneration Report and in Note 14.
+Related party transactions with Directors and key management personnel are disclosed in the Remuneration Report and in Note 13.

 Fees to the Chairman were paid through PharmaConnect Pty Ltd, which is a related entity.
-No material transactions other than those disclosed in the Remuneration Report pertaining to the Chairman occurred with PharmaConnect Pty Ltd in the year-ended 30 June 2022 (2021: none).
+No transactions other than those disclosed in the Remuneration Report pertaining to the Chairman occurred with PharmaConnect Pty Ltd in the year-ended 30 June 2023 (2022: none).

-While other related party relationships have been identified by management, there were no material transactions with those related parties in the year-ended 30 June 2022 (2021: none).
+While other related party relationships have been identified by management, there were no material transactions with those related parties in the year-ended 30 June 2023 (2022: none).
 No other related parties where control exists have been identified other than as set out above.

-Note 17 Operating Segments
+Note 16 Operating Segments